Distributed Associative Memory Network with Memory Refreshing Loss: Introduction

 The essential part of human intelligence for understanding the story and predicting unobserved facts largely depends on the ability to memorize the past and reasoning for relational information based on the pieces of memory.
 In this context, research on artificial intelligence has focused on designing a human-like associative memory network that can easily store and recall both events and relational information from a part of the information.

-In neural network research, many approaches generally model sequential data with memory systems, such as Long Short Term Memory~(LSTM)~\cite{hochreiter1997long} or memory augmented neural networks~(MANN).
-Especially, the recent approach in MANN constructs an associative memory with a content-based addressing mechanism and stores both input data and its relational information to a single external memory.
+In the classical research of associative memory, such as Hopfield network~\cite{hopfield1982neural}, the associative nature of biological memory is implemented by reconstructing patterns through the implicit iterative minimization of an energy function~\cite{hopfield1982neural, steinbuch1961lernmatrix, willshaw1969non, kanerva1988sparse}.
+In this type of memory, there are two classes, auto-associative memory, and hetero-associative memory.
+In the auto-associative memory, a stored pattern is retrieved based on a partially known or distorted version, and hetero-associative memory outputs a pattern that is different from the input pattern.
+However, these energy-based memory models have fundamental limitations in adding capacity for more stored patterns and lack the means of modeling the higher-order dependencies that exist in real-world sequential data.
+In deep neural network research, many approaches generally model high-order dependencies in input sequential data with memory systems, such as Long Short Term Memory~(LSTM)~\cite{hochreiter1997long} or memory augmented neural networks~(MANN).
+Especially, the recent approach in MANN constructs an associative memory with a content-based addressing mechanism and stored both input data and its relational information to a single external memory.
 MANN has already proven to be an essential component on many tasks which need long-term context understanding~\cite{weston2014memory, sukhbaatar2015end, graves2014neural, graves2016hybrid, gulcehre2018dynamic}.
 Also, compared to recurrent neural networks, it can store more information from sequential input data and correctly recall desired information from memory with a given cue.
 However, even with its promising performance on a wide range of tasks, MANN still has difficulties in solving complex relational reasoning problems~\cite{weston2015towards}.
-Since the content-based addressing model implicitly encodes data items and their relational information into one vector representation, they often result in a lossy representation of relational information which is not rich enough for solving relational reasoning tasks.
+Since the content-based addressing model implicitly encodes data items and their relational information into one vector representation, they often resulted in a lossy representation of relational information which is not rich enough for solving relational reasoning tasks.
 To address such weakness, some researchers find relational information by leveraging interaction between memory entities with multi-head attention~\cite{palm2018recurrent, santoro2018relational}.
-Others focus on long sequence memorization performance of memory~\cite{trinh2018learning, le2019learning, munkhdalai2019metalearned}.
-Another attempts to apply a self-attention to memory contents and explicitly encode relational information to a separate external memory~\cite{le2020self}.
-However, all those models need to explicitly find relational information among memory entities with a highly computational attention mechanism and have to repeatedly recompute it on every memory update.
+Others focus on long sequence memorization performance of memory~\cite{trinh2018learning, le2018learning, munkhdalai2019metalearned}.
+Another attempt to apply a self-attention to memory contents and explicitly encode relational information to a separate external memory~\cite{le2020self}.
+However, all those models need to explicitly find relational information among memory entities with a high computational self-attention mechanism and have to repeatedly recompute it on every memory update.